The 15 Best Low-Cost Help Desk Software for Small Businesses

 ProsCons

-Zoho Desk offers omnichannel support, automation, SLAs, a knowledge base, and reporting even on lower tiersThe flexibility and number of options can be a lot for small or non-technical teams, especially without clear onboarding
+Zoho Desk offers omnichannel support, automation, SLAs, a knowledge base, and reporting even on lower tiersThe number of options can feel heavy for very small or non‑technical teams, especially without clear onboarding

 It’s an excellent fit if you already use Zoho CRM Some features that would benefit small businesses are locked to higher tiers